mykle1/MMM-Cocktails/README.md

 ## Info

+* The .css file included helps you modify size of image, text, color. . . to have it exactly how you want it.
-* For best results in left or right regions of your MagicMirror you can constrain the size using maxWidth
+* For best results in left or right regions constrain the size using maxWidth and the .css examples provided.
-* For best results in top_bar/bottom_bar/thirds increase maxWidth to stretch across your mirror and remove header
+* For best results in top_bar/bottom_bar/thirds increase maxWidth to stretch across your mirror and modify css.
 * No API key is necessary at the moment

 ## Installation